mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow.md

 ---
-title: The Automatic Customer by John Warrillow
+title: The Automatic Customer by John Warrillow Part I
 date: '2019-06-07T10:49:45+09:30'
-draft: 'true'
+draft: 'false'
 ---
 Another business book - what way to run a business is the best one?
 The one that doesn't make you stress out 24/7.
 In this spirit, a very short summary of the most interesting points of: